Wryteon/wryteon/README.md

 - The E2E suite starts the app automatically and uses a dedicated SQLite DB at `.db/e2e.sqlite`.
 - The upload smoke test verifies that `/api/upload` returns a `/media/...` URL and that the image is fetchable and renderable in a published post.
+- The security smoke tests verify the default-password warning on admin routes and confirm it disappears after a successful password change.
 - Generated Playwright artifacts (like `test-results/`) are ignored via `.gitignore`.

+### CI checks

+CI runs on pull requests, pushes to `main`, and version tags (`v*`) with split jobs:

+- **quality**: install, lint, build
+- **unit-tests**: Vitest unit tests
+- **e2e-tests**: Playwright smoke tests

+On `v*` tags, a release Docker job runs and validates that the git tag version matches `package.json`.

 ## 🛠️ Customization